3 must-dos when you have to tear down silos

 Admit it.
-Trying to bring about change over several departments within a company is… well, erm, hard work.
-Because in many companies, they suddenly appear: those “silos” or invisible boundaries in between departments.
-If you want to take them down, these 3 tips will take you further than any helmet or sledgehammer.
+Trying to bring about cross-departmental change within a company is… well, hard work.
+Because in many companies, these “silos” or invisible boundaries in between departments seem to suddenly appear.
+If you want to take them down, these three tips will take you further than any helmet or sledgehammer.

-Don’t get us wrong: we love silos.
-As supply chain & operations consultants, we often come across them while running projects.
-They make excellent structures for storing bulk materials, such as grains, cement, food products, etc. But if they are part of a company structure, we think of silos as CO gas: invisible, slowly sucking away all the energy you need to move forward.
+Don’t get us wrong, we love silos.
+As supply chain and operations consultants, we often come across them while running projects.
+They make excellent structures for storing bulk materials such as grains, cement, food products, etc. But if silos are part of a company structure, we think of silos as carbon monoxide: invisible, slowly sucking away all the energy you need to move forward.

 What is a “silo company” anyway?

-What if you want to improve across departments, but your company isn’t organized to deal with that?
+What if you want to improve across departments?

-Let’s get one myth out of the way: there is no easy solution.
+Let’s get one myth out of the way: There is no easy solution.
 You need to tear down the walls that form the silos.
-If not, you’ll find that all the efforts you’ve put into your change project were a waste of time, money, and resources.
+If not, you’ll find that all the effort you’ve put into your change project was a waste of time, money and resources.
 And what’s worse, you’ll end up with a frustrated and disillusioned workforce.